A game made in a language more than 25 years old.

 Inventory and sorting options are available in Settings & info > UI & Windows appearance > Inventory weapon sorting.

-New in a24.0!
 Multiple organization tools, item locking, simple levelling, and even auto-sorting keeps all your weapons and armor neat!
 No endless scrolling through junk anymore.
-Just 5 taps and you're done with everything.
+Just 8 taps and you're done with everything.
 (No, really!)

 What about performance?

-Itโs definitely not the fastest beast out there.
+It’s definitely not the fastest beast out there.
 However, regular backend optimizations keep Battles of Bench running relatively smoothly.
-We're getting to stages now that the game will soon run okay on lower-range PCs and mid-range laptops too!
+We're getting to stages now that the game will soon run okay on mid-range PCs and higher-range laptops too!

 Check out the graph here - a main loading time has been cut down by 3 seconds over time!